Bug report #17212

 I created a new composer, with a single base map, and added an attribute table, same result.
 I can't seem to get the attribute table data to sync with the map data.
 Help help help.

-#1 Updated by David Gessel almost 3 years ago
+#1 Updated by David Gessel over 3 years ago

 One artifact I forgot to mention: starting from the command line I get the following errors on startup, which may or may not be related: